tkgroot/workshop-open-source/slides.md

 - The meaning of open-source
 - Open-source at your workplace
 - How the open-source software eco-system works
-  - Git
-  - Collaboration
-  - Access Control
-  - Pull Requests
-  - Forks
-  - Licensees
-  - Issues
-  - Workflow
-    - Common forking workflow
+- Common contribution workflow with Git

 ::right::